Smart heating systems connect your home heating to your smartphone so you can control the temperature of your house from anywhere in the world.

 What systems are there?

 There are several systems currently on the market.
 The best known, Nest, was started by an ex-Apple employee called Tony Fadell.
-At the start of 2014, Nest was bought by Google.
+It was subsequently bought by Google.

 But Nest isn’t the only smart heating system in town.